Blueprint Travelers

 We recommend going on the first bus (at 8:50 am) to maximize your time in Tierra del Fuego National Park and start your adventure with as few people as possible.

 The first stop that the bus makes is for the Train at the End of the World.
 This train was originally constructed by prisoners in Ushuaia to help gather supplies from the forest and bring them into town.
 It can absolutely be added to your trip if you are interested in learning more about the prison history of Ushuaia.
 The train is about an hour long and once you get to the end of the train line within Tierra del Fuego National Park, you can either take the train back or walk 30 minutes to the “End of the World” post office.
-There are a number of tour groups that help string together the combination of the train with the national park and tickets to the train can be found here.
+There are a number of tour groups that help put together the train experience as part of your visit to the national park and tickets to the train can be found here.

 If you do not take the train, stay on the bus and the next stop will be to purchase your entry into the Tierra del Fuego National Park.
 Besides purchasing your entry into the park, there is one hike that you have to notify the rangers here prior to doing it.
 (We will talk more about this hike under the section “Different Hikes to Do in Tierra del Fuego”).